airacommunity/AIRA-User-Guide/C. Introduction to AIRA Installation.md

 ## Overview

-In this section we provides an introductory guide to installing AIRA, a hyper-automation platform.
+In this section, we provide an introductory guide to installing AIRA, a hyper-automation platform.
 It outlines the process of setting up the server environment required for AIRA installation and then proceeding with the installation steps.

 <br>